hvpham-yorku/Group_9_Carelink_/Log.md

 This approach reflects real-world caregiving environments where responsibilities are often shared among multiple individuals and where coordination between caregivers is essential.
 Prioritizing this structure during ITR 2 helped ensure that the system architecture supports collaborative caregiving and can scale to accommodate more complex care networks in future iterations.

+### Task Assignment and Time estimations:
+Tara – Notes Page and Component Refactoring

+Tara worked on implementing and improving the Notes feature of the CareLink application.
+This included developing the notes page functionality and restructuring the page into reusable components to improve maintainability.
+She implemented the logic for creating and displaying notes and ensured notes were properly organized within the application.
+Tara also created and implemented test cases for the notes functionality and performed debugging to ensure the feature worked correctly when connected to the database.